E621 (website): Overview

 e621 is a booru that uses a tag system for image categorization.

 e621 is a furry-themed booru-style imageboard: a gallery in which "posts" (uploads encompassing images, videos, and Adobe Flash files under the SWF format prior to the format's discontinuation), largely digital art images, are categorized with tags.
 While e621 allows for both safe for work and not safe for work content, furry pornography—known as yiff—is the website's largest collection; it is also for what e621 is best known.
 In this way, users can utilize the tagging function to search for artwork containing particular fetishes or kinks. e621 also hosts other forms of artwork, such as kemonomimi, Pokémon, and ponies from the animated children's TV series My Little Pony: Friendship Is Magic (the erotic art of which is known as clop).

 Over 82,469 posts on e621 were tagged My Little Pony by 2015; by 2017, the number of such images had nearly doubled to 147,037.
 Since 2011, Twilight Sparkle has been the most frequently tagged character (apart from the "fan character" tag, which is for unofficial characters based on pre-existing IPs), reaching 33,792 tagged posts by March 2023.
-As of October 2025, the five most tagged characters on e621 are, in descending order, Twilight Sparkle with over 38,300 posts, Judy Hopps from Zootopia with over 37,600 posts, Fluttershy with over 30,700 posts, Rainbow Dash with over 29,600 posts, and Nick Wilde with over 28,900 posts.
+As of July 2026, the five most tagged characters on e621 are, in descending order, Twilight Sparkle with over 41,200 posts, Judy Hopps from Zootopia with over 40,800 posts, Rouge the Bat from Sonic the Hedgehog with over 33,000 posts, Fluttershy with over 32,000 posts, and Loona from Helluva Boss with over 31,200 posts.

 On March 5, 2020, e621 released its source code under the terms of the 2-clause BSD license.
 The site is a heavily-modified fork of the Danbooru anime-focused imageboard, and uses the Ruby on Rails framework.

 As of January 2024, e621 had almost 4 million posts.
 The website is owned by Jan "Varka" Mulders, who is also the CEO of sex toy manufacturer Bad Dragon.
 The website also contains a discussion forum and a wiki for its tags, as well as a safe for work (SFW) mirror site called e926.
 As of February 2025, AI-generated art or AI-assisted art is generally banned from being posted on e621 with exceptions for backgrounds, artwork that references, but does not directly use, AI-generated content, and for audio for video posts.
 AI-assisted and AI-generated content is now instead hosted on the sister site e6ai.net.